freedom-manufaktur/Oktopus/Documentation/Register an App within Entra ID.md

   <img src="Images/EntraID/Entra_App%20registrations.png" width=2000px>

 ## Step 3
-- Click on `+ New registration`
+- Click on `New registration`
-- Choose the `Name` of the application you want to register
+- Choose a `Name` for the application you want to register.
+E.g. `whoosh Oktopus access`
-- Choose `Accounts in this organizational directory only (freedommanufakturdev only - Single tenant)` as the `Supported account types`
+- Choose `Accounts in this organizational directory only (example.com only - Single tenant)` as the `Supported account types`
 - `Redirect URI` is optional and not needed
   <img src="Images/EntraID/Entra_register%20an%20application.png" width=2000px>